MacNite/HiveScale/docs/ap-mode-sd-download.md

 static const unsigned long BUTTON_DEBOUNCE_MS = 50;
 static const unsigned long BUTTON_LONG_PRESS_MS = 10000;
 ```

+The button, AP/provisioning, and SD-download handlers live in
+`firmware/src/portal.cpp`; deep-sleep entry and the EXT0 button-wake
+configuration live in `firmware/src/storage_power.cpp`; the boot-time AP-entry
+check is in `firmware/src/main.cpp`.

 The setup button is connected to GPIO27 and should pull the pin to GND when pressed.
 The pin uses `INPUT_PULLUP`, so the button is considered pressed when the input reads `LOW`.